richafnu/Viva/Viva/goals/goals-retirement-faq.md

 ## Will Viva Goals be replaced with another solution?

 Microsoft will not be replacing Viva Goals with another solution or integrating its features into other products.
 We encourage customers to begin exploring third-party OKR tools.
-For a list of partners who can help you select a new OKR solution and support your transition, please contact your Microsoft representative or email GoalsDecom@microsoft.com for more information.
+For a list of partners who can help you select a new OKR solution and support your transition, contact your Microsoft representative or email GoalsDecom@microsoft.com for more information.

 ## How long will users have access to Viva Goals?